 Take in Holiday Tradition with the Boulder Ballet

 Hit the trails, slopes, or both to take in the local fun.
 The scenic backdrop that surrounds the area beckons visitors who seek a trail to hike or a slope for a skiing adventure.
-Beer lovers can enjoy a mug of local suds from one of the 21 nearby breweries or shop wares crafted by local makers.
+Beer lovers can enjoy a mug of local suds from one of the nearby breweries or shop wares crafted by local artisans.
 And don’t forget to sample some chocolate while you’re out and about.

 Where to Stay in Boulder

 If you’re looking to be in the heart of all the action for your Thanksgiving adventures, consider finding a beautiful condo or apartment in downtown Boulder.
 There are plenty of restaurants and waterholes in this hopping neighborhood.
 For a more relaxed vibe, look for a beautiful home in South Boulder.
 Laid-back living and quick access to trails and mountains will keep you away from the hustle and bustle and close to nature and relaxation.
 And if you want to be close to the best restaurants and live entertainment, University Hill (known as “the Hill” to the locals) is the spot for you.
 Located directly west of the University of Colorado campus, there is always something going on here.
 Find lovely single-family Tudor-style homes in this area.

 Favorite Local Spots

 - Get your day started off on the right foot with a cup of coffee from The Laughing Goat.
 They’ve got locations all over the city, so don’t worry about where you end up.
 They’ll have something close to you.

 - Check out the hottest new spot in the city, Oak.
 This beautiful restaurant is serving up some elevated bar fare, modern takes on Americana classics like the Orange Glazed Duck Breast.